 NOTE: Masters students must ALSO submit a Program of Study to the Office of the Registrar by the last day of the window.

 DEGREE CERTIFICATION AUDITING

-Degree Certification (DC) conducts three audits on degree candidates each semester.
-A first audit will be completed prior to the close of Phase II registration.
-A second audit will be conducted immediately following Phase II registration.
+Degree Certification (DC) conducts two audits on degree candidates each semester.
+A first audit will begin 1-2 weeks following Phase II registration.

-Students who are still eligible after the Inactivation Date, will proceed on to a third and final audit the Tuesday following Commencement.
+Students who are still eligible after the Inactivation Date, will proceed on the final audit the Tuesday following Commencement.
 Participation in Commencement does NOT equate into the awarding of degrees.
-If a student passes through the third audit, their degree will officially be awarded on the Thursday following Commencement.
+If a student passes through the final audit, their degree will officially be awarded on the Thursday following Commencement.